|MAN A22 (Euro 6) – First Production Batch|

 Chassis built in Germany, MAN’s Lion City bodywork supplied and assembled by Gemilang Coachworks, licensed by MAN.

-Connected to a Gorba imotion CU8 controller
+All EDS units connected to a Gorba imotion CU8 controller

 |PIDS||Gorba imotion TFT.slave Passenger Information Display System (PIDS)